Batch Query Processing and Optimization for Agentic Workflows: Evaluation

 \section{Evaluation}

-We now present a comprehensive evaluation of the system performance of {\name} in comparison with state-of-the-art LLM inference engines.
+We now present a comprehensive evaluation of the system performance of \name in comparison with state-of-the-art LLM inference engines.
 We aim to confirm the following: \begin{itemize}[leftmargin=0.15in] \item G1. {\name} is highly efficient for batch agentic LLM workflows.
-We showcase wall-clock latency improvements on diverse workloads compared to state-of-the-art LLM and agent serving solutions. \item G2. {\name} enables stream processing of agentic workflows in mini-batch mode. \item G3.
-To show that our resource-aware scheduling is near optimal, we tease apart the usefulness of various aspects of {\name} optimizer in an ablation study and compare with alternative placement strategies. \item G4.
-We study the robustness and scalability of {\name} with scaling and sensitivity experiments. \end{itemize}
+We showcase wall-clock latency improvements on diverse workloads compared to state-of-the-art LLM and agent serving solutions (Sec.~\ref{sec:exp:e2e}).

+\item G2.
+The optimizer of {\name} finds near-optimal plans with a low overhead.
+We verify that our epoch-based DP scheduler generates execution plans matching an offline MILP oracle while reducing planning time by orders of magnitude, and we quantify the critical contributions of our active batching and load guidance mechanisms (Sec.~\ref{sec:optimality}).